Introducing the 2025-26 London Symphonia / Western University Fellows

 About the Fellowship Program

-Paired with London Symphonia mentors who share strategies about how best to prepare for concerts, the Fellows will perform with the orchestra in four concert programs in the 2024-25 season:
+Paired with London Symphonia mentors who share strategies on how best to prepare for concerts, the Fellows will perform with the orchestra in three concert programs in the 2025-26 season:

 Congratulations!